Skip to main content

 • Kit ROI: $54,686 / $222 = 246x return on investment

-The III reports roughly 1 in 50 insured homes files a water damage claim each year.
-Over a 10-year ownership period, the probability of at least one water event at an unmonitored vacation home makes $222 the most obvious financial decision you will make this year.
+The III reports roughly 1 in 50 insured homes files a water damage claim each year (III, "Facts + Statistics: Homeowners and Renters Insurance," 2025).
+Over a 10-year ownership period, the probability of at least one water event at an unmonitored vacation home makes $222 one of the highest-ROI financial decisions available to vacation homeowners.
 For full product comparisons with consensus scores, see our best smart water leak detectors guide.

 Freeze Protection: The Vacation Home Threat Nobody Budgets For

-Frozen pipes are the number one cause of catastrophic water damage in vacation homes during winter.
+Frozen pipes are among the leading causes of catastrophic water damage in vacation homes during winter.
 A burst pipe releases 400-650 gallons per hour — in an unmonitored home, that flow continues for days until someone visits.

 The Temperature Threshold Most People Get Wrong